 - In Neither a Bird nor a Plane, it's Deku!, the Ultra-Humanite is able to retain his Quirk, Over Man, no matter what body he ends up transferring his brain into.

-- Freaky Friday (2003) has an example near the end, Anna in Tess's body is still perfectly able to play her guitar when her band plays whilst Tess pretends to play.
+- Near the end of Freaky Friday (2003), Anna in Tess's body is still perfectly able to play her guitar when her band plays whilst Tess pretends to play.

 - The Dresden Files: Body Surfing villain Corpsetaker is shown to be able to rapidly adapt to new bodies, at one point even possessing a muggle and still having access to her magical abilities.
 However, this is not typical as one of her victims - Anastasia Luccio- was said to have lost most of her power after her original body was stolen by Corpsetaker.
 It's implied that Corpsetaker, a centuries-old necromancer, has swapped bodies so many times she has learned how to circumvent the weakness.